ajschumacher/gadsdc/08-web/lab_API.md

 We now have two files with JSON data in them about how much the US government was talking about "[budget](lab_API-budget.json)" and "[deficit](lab_API-deficit.json)".

 We would like to work with this data in a tabular format. `R` and `python` have ways of doing this transformation, as does [csvkit](http://csvkit.readthedocs.org/).
-[Eric Mill](https://twitter.com/konklone), who works for the Sunlight Foundation and inspired this lab, has made a web-based tool to [convert JSON to CSV](http://konklone.io/json/) in your browser, which is very handy.
+[Eric Mill](https://twitter.com/konklone), who worked for the Sunlight Foundation and inspired this lab, has made a web-based tool to [convert JSON to CSV](http://konklone.io/json/) in your browser, which is very handy.
 One way or another, we can change JSON to CSV.
 (This is especially true when the structure is simple and not too nested; it becomes trickier when the structure is more complex, and may require custom code.)

 ```bash
 in2csv -f json -k results lab_API-budget.json > lab_API-budget.csv